-Taxonomy-aligned activities are expressed as a share of · turnover reflecting the share of revenue from green activities of investee companies • capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy • operational expenditure (OpEx) reflecting green operational activities of investee companies
+- share of revenue from green activities of investee - (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green - (OpEx) reflecting green operational activities of investee companies

 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.